49 Winchester: Influences

 Sonically, the band draws inspiration from country music performers Hank Williams, Johnny Cash, Merle Haggard, Waylon Jennings, and George Jones.
 Gibson has cited rock, punk, and metal artists as being a core influence on their music and live shows, specifically citing Zakk Wylde, Jim Root, Willie Adler from Lamb of God, and Pantera.
 Rolling Stone likened their music to that of Chris Stapleton and Drive-By Truckers.

+Regarding their sound, frontman Isaac Gibson explained that he doesn't believe that the band needs to be attached to any particular genre, stating, "we're really not a country band, we're really not a rock band, and we're really not a Southern rock band.
+I think that that is the one defining factor, the fact that we are from where we're from".
+Additionally, he expressed his hope that the band could be considered "torchbearers" for Appalachian music and that he wants bands to think of 49 Winchester as an Appalachian band primarily.